A multi-story building near Miami has partially collapsed, authorities say

-(CNN)Authorities in Miami Beach, Florida, responded to a "partial building collapse" early Thursday morning, the Miami-Dade Fire Rescue said.
+(CNN)Authorities in South Florida were responding early Thursday to a "partial building collapse," the Miami-Dade Fire Rescue said.

 "#MDFR is on scene of a partial building collapse near 88 Street & Collins Avenue." the agency said in a tweet.

-In a separate press release, it said more than 80 rescue units were at the location, including Technical Rescue Teams, with assistance from municipal fire departments.
+In a separate news release, it said more than 80 rescue units were at the location, including Technical Rescue Teams, along with assistance from municipal fire departments.

-CNN has reached out to Miami Beach Fire Rescue as well as the Miami Beach Mayor's office.
+CNN has reached out to Miami Beach Fire Rescue and the Miami Beach Mayor's office.

 This is a developing story and will be updated as more information becomes available.